The Psoas Major

 Anatomy and Function

 The psoas major has an extensive origin from the vertebral bodies and intervertebral discs from T12 to L5, in addition to the transverse processes of the lumbar vertebrae.
-From its points of origin, the muscle descends obliquely through the pelvis, passes anterior to the hip joint (within the psoas sheath), joins the iliacus muscle to form the iliopsoas muscle, and inserts into the lesser trochanter of the femur.
+From its points of origin, the muscle descends obliquely through the pelvis, passes anterior to the hip joint (within the psoas sheath), joins the iliacus muscle to form the iliopsoas muscle, and inserts into the lesser trochanter of the fêmur.

-The passage of the psoas anterior to the hip joint has fundamental biomechanical implications: when shortened, the psoas pulls the lumbar spine and pelvis forward and downward, increasing lumbar lordosis and tilting the pelvis anteriorly.
+The psoas's passage anterior to the hip joint has fundamental biomechanical implications: when shortened, the psoas pulls the lumbar spine and pelvis forward and downward, increasing lumbar lordosis and tilting the pelvis anteriorly.
 This characteristic posture — the "tense psoas posture" — is identifiable by increased lumbar hyperlordosis and slight hip flexion, which the patient compensates with slightly bent knees or with exaggerated lumbar extension when standing.

 Trigger Points